Tai Chi for Serotonin, Dopamine, Endorphins

 Dopamine is also a naturally occurring substance (chemical neurotransmitter) within the brain.
 It helps to regulate our motor system, body movements, memory, emotions, learning and attention (awareness).
 It is the chemical that helps us feel pleasure and reward through goals, needs and desires.
+Dopamine is released when we feel rewarded.
 This helps motivate us to work towards that feeling/reward.
+Sugar, saturated fat and caffeine can affect the production of dopamine.
 Depleted dopamine levels may cause lethargy, self doubt and procrastination.
+Boost your dopamine by cleaning up you diet to assist dopamine production, exercising to feel good about what you have achieved, meditating to feel good about taking care of your mental health, learning a new skill, creating something and doing an activity you love or gives your joy e.g. listening to music.

 Endorphins are naturally occurring chemicals (polypeptides) released into the human body after exercise.
 They are made by the pituitary gland in the brain and through the central nervous system.
 They trigger positive and pleasurable feelings, and are an analgesic which means they reduce the perception of pain.
 Similar to the pharmaceutical ‘morphine’ without the side effects or addictive tendencies.
+Depleted endorphin levels may cause anxiety, depression, insomnia, low self-esteem, low immunity, increase in aches and pains and addictive tendencies.
 Laughter is one of the easiest ways to boost your endorphin levels.
-Depleted endorphin levels may cause anxiety, depression, insomnia and addiction.
+You can also boost endorphins through exercising regularly, meditation, social interaction, dancing, massage, acupuncture, saunas, sex, creating something, listening to music and eating dark chocolate.

 - regulate our mood and emotions